-Valuation technique Significant unobservable inputs unobservable inputs and the fair value Market Approach - is based on the method of comparable transactions, i.e., on the comparison of the assessed property to the identical or similar properties for which there is available information on the purchase/sale transactions realized and prices achieved.
+Valuation technique Significant unobservable inputs Relationship between the key unobservable inputs and the fair value Market Approach - is based on the method of comparable transactions, that is, on the comparison of assets that are valued with other comparable assets that are subject to buying / selling in the market.
 Prices of properties in the local real estate market were observed and building properties comparable to the Bank's investment property buildings were found.
 At December 31, 2019, the comparable market prices at locations in Belgrade ranged from EUR 1,800 to EUR 3,000 per square meter, and from EUR 200 to EUR 1,200 per square meter in Čačak and Uzice.
 The assessed fair value would increase/(decrease) if the prices of comparable properties in the local real estate market increased/(decreased).